jumidev/cloudicorn-cli/docs/component_guidelines.md

 In almost all cases, azure resources require a resource group.
 This must come from a remote state, **not** from a string, and **not** created in the module its self

 In many cases, azure resources need a `location` attribute.
-This should come from the remote state of the provided resource group, **not** as a string
+This should come from the attribute of the provided resource group, **not** as a string

 ### Outputs